Why Do I Have An RSS Feed?

 But Where is My Feed?

-The raw (or default) feed for every WordPress.com blog uses this format (replace “blogname” with your blog title):
+The raw (or default) for your self-hosted WordPress blog and for WordPress.com blogs use this format (replace “blogname” with your blog title):

 - Atom: http://blogname.worpress.com/feed/atom/